recho-dev/melody/README.md

 1. Start coding in the editor on the left
 2. Watch the piano notes fall as you type
-3. Hear the music play in sync with your code
+3. `Cmd/Ctrl + S` to save your code and run the sketch
 4. Create visual sketches that respond to the melody
 5. Select different pieces from the dropdown to change the music